Pierre de Villiers: Chief of the Defence Staff

-Général de Villiers was appointed on 15 February 2014 Chief of the Defence Staff succeeding Admiral Édouard Guillaud.
+De Villiers was appointed on 15 February 2014 Chief of the Defence Staff succeeding Admiral Édouard Guillaud.
 Charged with attacks against the Islamic State after the November 2015 Paris attacks, he judged that the necessary military attacks against this entity can only but guarantee peace and security, by recalling the comfort means of the French Armed Forces.

-He coordinated the exterior operations of Operation Barkhane in Sahel, Operation Sangaris in Central African Republic and Opération Chammal in Syria and in Iraq.
+He coordinated the exterior operations of Operation Barkhane in Sahel, Operation Sangaris in Central African Republic and Operation Chammal in Syria and in Iraq.
 He was also equally in charge of the interior natured anti-terrorist operation, Opération Sentinelle.

-General Pierre de Villiers with President Macron at the Élysée Palace during a meeting with US President Trump, July 13, 2017.
+General Pierre de Villiers with President Macron at the Élysée Palace during a meeting with US President Trump, 13 July 2017.